Endeyr/messaging-app/README.md

 # React Messaging App

-This is a simple web messaging application built using React, Vite, Material UI, and Vitest for the Odin Project course.
+A real-time web messaging application built with React, allowing users to send messages, customize profiles, and securely authenticate.
+This project was developed as part of the Odin Project course.

 ## Features

-- Authorization: User authentication and authorization system to ensure secure access to the messaging platform.
+- User Authentication: Secure login and registration system to protect user accounts and data.
-- Sending Messages: Users can send messages to each other in real-time.
+- Real-time Messaging: Instantly send and receive messages with other users.
-- Customizing User Profile: Users can customize their profile by updating their information and uploading a profile picture.
+- Profile Customization: Update personal information and upload profile pictures to personalize your account.
+- Responsive Design: Fully responsive interface that works seamlessly on desktop and mobile devices.

 ## Technologies Used

-- React: A popular JavaScript library for building user interfaces, React allows for the creation of reusable UI components and efficient rendering through its virtual DOM implementation.
-- Vite: A next-generation frontend build tool, Vite provides a fast and optimized development environment for modern web projects, featuring instant server start and lightning-fast hot module replacement.
-- MaterialUI: A robust React component library that implements Google's Material Design, Material UI offers a wide range of customizable components to create visually appealing and consistent user interfaces.
-- Vitest: Vitest is a fast and efficient unit testing framework tailored for modern web development with Vite.
+- Frontend: React, Vite, Material UI
+- Backend: Express.js
+- Testing: Vitest, Jest

+## Prerequisites

+- Node.js (v20.10.0 or later)
+- npm (v10.8.1 or later)

 ## Setup